 If treated early, Botox can prevent these dynamic lines from progressing to static lines and wrinkles (seen at rest without expression), which will then also need to be filled.

 Believe it or not, most people are unaware of some of the many benefits of Botox injections, including its uplifting, anti-gravity effect on the face and neck.

 It seems like everyone is offering “Botox” treatments these days.
-You can find discounted treatments in your hair salon, spa, doctor, and dentists’ office.
-Results however can’t compare to that obtained by a highly skilled injector.
+You can find discounted treatments in your hair salon, spa, doctor, and dentist’s office.
+Results, however, can’t compare to that obtained by a highly skilled injector.
 We have all seen examples of bad and fake Botox results in the media and Hollywood.
-Obtaining long lasting natural results requires both artistry and attention to details.
+Obtaining long-lasting natural results requires both artistry and attention to detail.
 In addition, not all Botox products are real or the same.
-Treatments using real Botox by an advanced injector can be eye opening — both figuratively and literally.
-There is a reason why Dr. Rubinstein is ranked in the top 1% of injectors nationally and is one of the most sought after clinical trainer on advanced Botox injection techniques.
-He has trained hundreds of dermatologists and plastics surgeons.
+Treatments using real Botox by an advanced injector can be eye-opening — both figuratively and literally.
+There is a reason why Dr. Rubinstein is ranked in the top 1% of injectors nationally and is one of the most sought-after clinical trainers on advanced Botox injection techniques.
+He has trained hundreds of dermatologists and plastic surgeons.

 Below is a list of many of the conditions Botox can treat.
 Most Botox injectors tend to focus primarily on the lines of the upper face (more basic treatments) and are not familiar with many of the more advanced injection techniques.

 - Frown (eleven) lines (Procerus and Corrugator muscles)

 - Horizontal lines in the forehead (Frontalis muscle)